atk4/data/docs/quickstart.rst

 Expressions
 ===========

-Expressions that are defined based on Actions (such as aggregate or field-reference) will continue to work even without SQL (although might be more performance-expensive), however if you're stuck with SQL you can use free-form pattern-based expressions::
+Expressions that are defined based on Queries (such as aggregate or field-reference) will continue to work even without SQL (although might be more performance-expensive), however if you're stuck with SQL you can use free-form pattern-based expressions::